 The government-wide financial statements and the fund financial statements provide different pictures of the District.
 The government-wide financial statements provide an overall picture of the District's financial standing.
 These statements are comparable to private-sector companies and give a good understanding of the District's overall financial health and how the District paid for the various activities, or functions, provided by the District.
-All assets of the District, including buildings, land, roads, bridges, and traffic signals are reported in the statement of net position.
+All assets of the District, including buildings and improvements and infrastructure are reported in the statement of net position.
 All liabilities, including principal outstanding on bonds are included.
 The statement of activities includes depreciation on all long lived assets of the District, but transactions between the different functions of the District have been eliminated in order to avoid "doubling up" the revenues and expenses.
 The fund financial statements provide a picture of the major funds of the District.
-In the case of governmental activities, outlays for long lived assets are reported as expenditures and long-term liabilities, such as general obligation bonds, are not included in the fund financial statements, a reconciliation is provided from the fund financial statements to the government-wide financial statements.
+In the case of governmental activities, outlays for long lived assets are reported as expenditures and long-term liabilities, such as general obligation bonds, are not included in the fund financial statements.
+To provide a link from the fund financial statements to the government-wide financial statements, a reconciliation is provided from the fund financial statements to the government-wide financial statements.